EliotKhachi/publicZk/202207010424/README.md

 # What is SSH?

 SSH stands for *secure shell*.
-It is a protocol for communication between two linux machines through a secure channel (network port 22).
+It is a protocol for communication between two computer through a secure channel (network port 22).

 ## Three Layers
 1. Transport Layer - Ensure secure communication between server and client.
 Monitors data encryption/decrption and the integrity of the connection.